raul23/chatbots/README.rst

     eliza.py

-    - a cheezy little Eliza knock-off by Joe Strout <joe@strout.net>
+    - a cheezy little Eliza knock-off by Joe Strout
-    - with some updates by Jeff Epler <jepler@inetnebr.com>
+    - with some updates by Jeff Epler
-    - hacked into a module and updated by Jez Higgins <jez@jezuk.co.uk>
+    - hacked into a module and updated by Jez Higgins
     - last revised: 28 February 2005

   .. raw:: html